Getting your Trinity Audio player ready... |

 What the GMAT Exam Measures

 On the surface, each of these sections is quite distinct, and of course they diverge in many respects.
-However, one thing that all sections of the GMAT have in common is that they are designed to test your ability to think critically and reason logically.
-The fact is, regardless of the particular concept being tested at any point, at its core, the GMAT is a test of logic.
+However, they are more similar than you might think.
+One thing common to all GMAT sections is that they test your ability to think critically and reason logically.
+The fact is, regardless of the particular concept being tested, the GMAT is a test of logic at its core.
 Let’s discuss.

 KEY FACT:

-At the broadest level, the GMAT tests skills that are important in the business world, including quantitative, verbal, data analysis, and writing skills.
+At the broadest level, the GMAT tests skills important in the business world, including quantitative, verbal, and data analysis skills.

 The GMAT Is a Test of Logic

 GMAT questions are more than they appear to be on the surface.
-For instance, whether you’re faced with a Problem Solving or Data Sufficiency question, GMAT Quant questions don’t just test the concepts you learned in high school math — though those serve as an important foundation.
+For instance, GMAT Quant questions don’t just test high school math concepts — though those serve as an important foundation.
 (If you’re wondering, you can get a breakdown of specific math topics that GMAT Quant tests here.)
 Rather, GMAT Quant questions ask you to use logic to apply that math knowledge to problems in clever, efficient ways.

 So, whatever your knowledge of specific math or verbal concepts, you will need to bring your logical reasoning skills to bear to earn a good GMAT score.